The Economics of Income: If You’re So Smart, Why Arent You Rich?

 The income people earn depends on the quantity and quality of the resources they have to offer, and on the supply and demand for those resources.

-Most people earn income from their labor They get a job and they get paid for the work they do.
+Most people earn income from their labor They get a job and they get paid for the work

 What income do you expect to be earning at age 22?